vishalNagarGit/NewsCorner/README.md

 -----
               1.This project is about a news web app which shows you news headlines of various news categories.

-              2.This web app gives you facility to se full article by clicking a button.
+              2.This web app gives you facility to see full article by clicking a button.
                 If you find it important to store the article for future reading then you can store the article in your account.